caiobegotti/Nuntii-Latini/README.md

 Contributing
 ------------

-I'd really love to convert this scrapper into one in Python using Scrapy.org (which I actually used in the very beginning but in shell it was way faster).
+I'd really love to convert this scrapper into one written in Python, using Scrapy.org (which I actually used in the very beginning but doing it in shell was way faster).
 Wanna help me to do it? :-)